-- (a) Notwithstanding any other provisions of these Terms, if for any reason (including, without limitation, an Inability Event) Conversion of any Notes which are required to be Converted does not occur within 5 Business Days of the Trigger Event Date, then Conversion of those Notes will not occur and those Notes shall be Written-Off with effect on and from the Trigger Event Date. - (b) In this clause 6.5, Written-Off means, in respect of a Note and a Trigger Event Date: - (i) the Note that is otherwise subject to Conversion will not be Converted on the Trigger Event Date and will not be Converted or Redeemed under these Terms on any subsequent date; and - (ii) the relevant Holder's rights (including to Interest and payment of Face Value and to be issued with the Conversion Number of Ordinary Shares) in relation to such Notes are immediately and irrevocably written-off and terminated, and Write-Off has a corresponding meaning.
+- (a) Notwithstanding any other provisions of these Terms, if for any reason (including, without limitation, an Inability Event) Conversion of any Notes which are required to be Converted does not occur within 5 Business Days of the Trigger Event Date, then Conversion of those Notes will not occur and those Notes shall be Written-Off with effect on and from the Trigger Event Date. - (b) In this clause 6.5, Written-Off means, in respect of a Note and a Trigger Event Date: - (i) the Note that is otherwise subject to Conversion will not be Converted on the Trigger Event Date and will not be Converted or Redeemed under these Terms on any subsequent date; and - (ii) the relevant Holder's rights (including to payment of Interest (including, without limitation, any Arrears of Interest and any Additional Interest) and payment of Face Value and to be issued with the Conversion Number of Ordinary Shares) in relation to such Notes are immediately and irrevocably written-off and terminated, and Write-Off has a corresponding meaning.